ufal/npfl122/tasks/policy_iteration.md

   - `reward`: reward of the outcome
   - `new_state`: new state of the outcome

-Implement policy iteration algorithm, with the number of iterations specified by `--iterations` parameter.
-Start with value function of all zeros and during policy evaluation, use the current value function and perform one application of the Bellman equation.
+Implement policy iteration algorithm, with `--steps` steps of policy evaluation/policy improvement.
+During policy evaluation, use the current value function and perform `--iterations` applications of the Bellman equation.
 Perform the policy evaluation synchronously (i.e., do not overwrite the current value function when computing its improvement).

 After given number of iterations, print the resulting value function and resulting policy.